antariksh0094/Chest-X-Ray-Image-Classification/README.md

 # Chest-X-Ray-Image-Classification
 In this time of COVID crisis, tools of medical diagnosis are critical for our well being.
 Chest-X-Ray images are used to conduct preliminary diagnosis of lung abnormalities.
-I am trying to build a image classification model that can detect the presence of COVID-19 and other diseases by "looking" at CXRs, with more than 90% accuracy.
+I am trying to build an image classification model that can detect the presence of COVID-19 and other diseases by "looking" at CXRs, with more than 90% accuracy.

 I have compiled the dataset from various Kaggle datasets as well as academic datasets.
 As medical data is protected information, its a little difficult to find good quality CXR images with proper labelling.
 The same images are repeated across many datasets.
 I have seived through multiple datasets and created a set of total 11276 images, with:

-2530 CXR images Bacterial Pneumonia
+2530 CXR images Bacterial Pneumonia,
-288 CXR images COVID-19
+288 CXR images COVID-19,
-1122 CXR images which are Normal (no disease)
+1122 CXR images which are Normal (no disease),
-5597 CXR images of Other Findings
+5597 CXR images of Other Findings,
-394 CXR images of TB
+394 CXR images of TB,
 1345 CXR images of Viral Pneumonia

 As labelled CXR image data was not easily available, I am trying to use all images for training.
 As you can see, there